 The Edinburgh Postpartum Depression Scale is a basic set of 10 questions.
 Each with 4 multiple choice answers.
 It can be an effective way to identify if you are suffering with a form of Perinatal Illness.
 It is important to answer the questions as honestly as you can.

 The total score can range from a minimum of 0 to a maximum of 30.
 If you score above 10 or more this may indicate that you are suffering from some form of perinatal illness and you should consult your doctor for a proper diagnosis.
 The higher the score the higher the severity.

 The postpartum depression test is a screening not diagnosis tool.
 Therefore if you have concerns please see you GP and Health Visitor.

 Also if you have having thoughts of self-harm, of harming the baby or suicide please visit your local hospital or phone for an ambulance urgently.
-The test is designed to show if you may have some symptoms of postnatal depression.
+The test is designed to show if you may have some symptoms of postpartum depression.
 However it is no substitute for a healthcare professional.